dCC-Online/DAFlex_SalesPerson_SQL_Starter/README.md

 ## PREREQUISITES

-1. MySQL Server and MySQL Workbench, installed on your computer
+- MySQL Server and MySQL Workbench, installed on your computer
-2. Intermediate understanding of SQL queries
+- Intermediate understanding of SQL queries
-   a.
-SELECT, SELECT DISTINCT
+  - SELECT, SELECT DISTINCT
-   b.
-WHERE, operators with WHERE, complex expressions using AND, OR, NOT, and NULL
+  - WHERE, operators with WHERE, complex expressions using AND, OR, NOT, and NULL
-   c.
-Filtering and sorting (LIMIT, ORDER BY)
+  - Filtering and sorting (LIMIT, ORDER BY)
-   d.
-Aggregate functions: COUNT, MIN, MAX, AVG, SUM, GROUP BY
+  - Aggregate functions: COUNT, MIN, MAX, AVG, SUM, GROUP BY
-   e.
-Aliasing (creating a new temporary column with the AS clause)
+  - Aliasing (creating a new temporary column with the AS clause)
-   f.
-SQL comments
+  - SQL comments
-   g.
-JOINs
+  - JOINs
-   h.
-Subqueries
+  - Subqueries
-   i.
-Views
+  - Views

 ## INSTRUCTIONS